SwedbankPay/developer.swedbankpay.com/introduction.md

 | [**Production**]({{ api_url_prod }}) | `{{ api_url_prod }}`  |

 An important part of REST is its use of **hypermedia**.
-Instead of having to perform complex state management and hard coding URIs and the availability of different operations in the client, this task is moved to the server.
+Instead of having to perform complex state management and hard coding URLs and the availability of different operations in the client, this task is moved to the server.
 The client simply follows links and performs operations provided by the API, given the current state of the resource.
 The server controls the state and lets the client